Skip to main content

 Airbnb offers a product called AirCover for hosts, which automatically provides some insurance coverage every time you rent out your property on Airbnb.

-AirCover for hosts includes $3 million in damage protection which covers the cost of damage caused to the property by Airbnb guests.
-This coverage also pays for pet damage, deep cleaning, and to replace lost or damaged art and valuables.
+AirCover for hosts includes $3 million USD in damage protection which covers the cost of damage caused to the property by Airbnb guests, including pet damage, deep cleaning, and replacing lost or damaged art and valuables.
 If you lose income as a result of the damage, Aircover will help out with that as well.

-Airbnb’s included coverage also provides $1 million in third-party liability insurance, which covers you in case something goes wrong while your property is rented out.
-This includes if a guest were to be injured while on your property or if a guest caused damage to a common area or neighbouring property.
+Airbnb’s included coverage also provides $1 million USD in third-party liability insurance, which covers you in case something goes wrong while your property is rented out.
+This includes if a guest were to be injured while on your property or if their belongings get damaged or stolen.

 Why do I need extra home insurance if Airbnb provides protection?

-Your home insurance policy is intended to protect you while you’re living in a home by providing coverage for the building and its contents, as well as third-party liability coverage.
-When you rent out the home on Airbnb, the change in use affects the coverage you need and the level of risk the insurance company is taking.
-And while Airbnb provides some protection, there are some large gaps in the coverage you’ll need to make up for.
+Your home insurance policy is intended to protect you while you’re living in your home by covering the building, its contents, and third-party liability coverage.
+When you rent out the house on Airbnb, the change in use affects the coverage you need and the level of risk the insurance company is taking.
+While Airbnb provides some protection, there are gaps in the coverage you’ll need to make up for.

 Let’s say a fire started in the dryer while a guest was doing laundry, destroying the appliance and causing smoke damage throughout the house.
 Who would pay to repair the damage?

 Airbnb’s coverage only extends to damage caused by guests during their stay.
-While it was the guest who used the dryer, Airbnb could easily argue they didn’t cause the fire; it was caused by your faulty equipment.
+While it was the guest who used the dryer, Airbnb could easily argue they didn’t cause the fire; your faulty equipment caused it.

 Your insurance company, meanwhile, could argue they shouldn’t pay because the property was being used commercially.
 The fire didn’t start while you were living in the home; it started while your customer was paying rent to be there.
 Had they known you were using it for short-term rentals, they would have calculated the risk – and your premiums – accordingly.

-Without adequate coverage, you would have no choice but to pay out of pocket for the repairs.
+Without adequate coverage, you would have to pay out of pocket for the repairs.
 And as Airbnb’s income loss coverage wouldn’t apply either, you would have to find a way to continue paying the mortgage, taxes, and condo fees without any rental income.

 If the guest were to sue you over the incident, Airbnb’s third-party liability insurance would likely cover you for up to $1 million.
 But without commercial liability insurance, you would be responsible for any additional amount.